Statement of Michael L. Connor

 WaterSMART Program — The request focuses resources on the Department of the Interior's WaterSMART program.
 The program concentrates on expanding and stretching limited water supplies in the West to reduce conflict, facilitate solutions to complex water issues, and to meet the growing needs of expanding municipalities, the environment, and agriculture.

-Reclamation proposes to fund WaterSMART at $58.9 million, $11.0 million below 2011 levels.
+Reclamation proposes to fund WaterSMART at $58.9 million, $11.0 million below 2011 levels when considering only the programs included that year.
 The three ongoing WaterSMART programs include: the WaterSMART Grant program funded at $18.5 million; Basin Studies funded at $6.0 million; and the Title XVI Water Reclamation and Reuse program funded at $29.0 million.
 Two programs are being added to WaterSMART in 2012, the continuing Water Conservation Field Services program, funded at $5.1 million, and participation by Reclamation in the Cooperative Watershed Management program, funded at $250,000.
 This is a joint effort with the USGS.
 The USGS will use $10.9 million, an increase of $9.0 million, for a multi-year, nationwide water availability and use assessment program.
 Other significant programs and highlights include:

 The 2012 request provides $154.6 million for operating, managing and improving California's Central Valley Project (CVP).
 This amount supports Ecosystem Restoration including $34.8 million for the Red Bluff Pumping Plant and Fish Screen within the CVP, Sacramento River Division, which will be constructed to facilitate passage for threatened fish species, as well as providing water deliveries.
 The funding for the CVP also includes $10.5 million for the Trinity River Restoration program and $3.0 million from the CVP Restoration Fund which includes development of a comprehensive monitoring and adaptive management program for fishery restoration and construction of channel rehabilitation projects at various sites along the Trinity River.